e-comas/e-comas.com/_posts/2022-06-09-e-comas-founder-jérôme-is-now-a-forbes-writer.md

 And Forbes has just published his first full article.

 It's about the EU's VAT One-Stop Shop – exploring how this new portal, introduced last year, can actually help small businesses selling on eCommerce in Europe, by making VAT requirements simpler and disincentivising unscrupulous players.
-You can read it here:
+[You can read it here.](https://www.forbes.com/sites/forbesbusinesscouncil/2022/06/09/utilizing-the-benefits-of-the-eus-vat-one-stop-shop/?sh=1fc71a1876e2)

 ### Useful business advice